pyeventsourcing/esdbclient/README.md

 `position`, `backwards`, `filter_exclude`, `filter_include`, `limit`,
 and `timeout`.

-The argument `position` is an optional integer that can be used to indicate the commit position from which to start reading.
-This argument is `None` by default, meaning that all the events will be read from the start, or from the end if `backwards` is `True` (see below).
-Please note, if given, the commit position must be an actually existing commit position, because any other numbers will result in an exception being raised.
+The argument `position` is an optional integer that can be used to specify the commit position from which to start reading.
+This argument is `None` by default, meaning that all the events will be read either from the start, or from the end if `backwards` is `True` (see below).
+Please note, if specified, the specified position must be an actually existing commit position, because any other number will (at least in EventStoreDB v21.10) result in a server error.
 Please also note, when reading forwards the event at the given position WILL be included.
 However, when reading backwards the event at the given position will NOT be included.

 The argument `backwards` is a boolean which is by default `False` meaning all the events will be read forwards by default, so that events are returned in the